Azure/azure-iot-device-ecosystem/get_started/stm32cube-stm32nucleo144.md

 - Stop : 1 bit
 - Flow Control : none

-To connect to Ethernet it is necessary to provide the MAC address and the IP addresses.
-They can be provided via NFC using a NDEF text message in the form ```MAC XX:XX:XX:XX:XX:XX IP yyy.yyy.yyy.yyy```.
-When the IP address is static, it must be provided as specified.
-Otherwise, if DHCP is used, it is sufficient to replace the address with ```dhcp```.

-To write the NFC tag, it is possible to use the [ST25][lnk-st25-app] app.
+The system is pre-configured to use DHCP (Dynamic Host Configuration Protocol) to obtain the IP address which is needed to access the IP network.

 Press ```RESET``` button onboard [NUCLEO-F429ZI][lnk-nucleo-144] to restart the application;
 ```LED2``` will blink once connection with Azure IoT Hub is established.
 Once connected to the IoT Hub, the application transmits periodically messages containing emulated sensors data.

 Application can be stopped by pressing ```USER``` button.

 See [Manage IoT Hub][lnk-manage-iot-hub] to learn how to observe in DeviceExplorer the messages IoT Hub receives from STM32 Nucleo.

 Messages successfully transmitted to your Azure IoT Hub are also printed over your serial terminal interface.